suve/LD25/README.md

 Bundled SDL_Mixer
 -----------------
 By default, on Linux, SDL_mixer links and depends on smpeg for MP3 support.
-Since Colorful does not use MP3s, and less dependencies is better, my releases are compiled using a slightly altered version of `sdl_mixer.pas`, disabling the smpeg capabilities.
-This version is bundled in the repo.
+Since Colorful does not use MP3s, and less dependencies is better (not to mention that until quite recently, MP3 was patent-encumbered), we want to avoid dragging smpeg into the picture.

+Since FPC 3.0.0, the compiler comes with an smpeg-disabled version of SDL_Mixer by default.
+However, for older versions of the compiler, it was necessary to bundle a copy of SDL_Mixer and modify it appropriately.

-If you're using FPC >= 3.0, the compiler comes with an smpeg-disabled version of SDL_Mixer by default.
-If you want to use the compiler-provided unit, instead of relying on the bundled one, just go through the code and change all `uses SDL_Mixer` to `uses SDL_Mixer_nosmpeg`.
-After that, you can safely remove the bundled `sdl_mixer.pas` and `jedi.inc`.
+There are macros in the source code that detect whether you're using FPC >= 3.0.0 and switch to using the compiler-provided library, instead of relying on the bundled one.
+In this case, it's safe to competely remove the `src/sdl_mixer_bundled.pas` and `src/jedi.inc` files without affecting the build.

 Author's rambling